MicrosoftDocs/xamarin-docs/docs/ios/user-interface/designer/ios-designable-controls-walkthrough.md

 ---
-title: "Walkthrough - Using Custom Controls with the Xamarin Designer for iOS"
+title: "Using Custom Controls with the iOS Designer"
-description: "This article provides a step-by-step walkthrough showing how to create a custom control and use it in the Xamarin Designer for iOS.
-It shows how to make a control available in the designer’s Toolbox so it can be drag/dropped onto a view.
-Additionally, it shows how to implement a control so it renders properly at design time and runtime, as well as how to create properties that can be set at design time." ms.prod: xamarin ms.assetid: 9032B32E-97BD-4DA6-9955-811B84682578 ms.technology: xamarin-ios
+description: "This document describes how to create a custom control and use it with the Xamarin Designer for iOS.
+It shows how to make the control available in the iOS Designer's Toolbox, implement the control so that it renders correctly and design time, and more." ms.prod: xamarin ms.assetid: 9032B32E-97BD-4DA6-9955-811B84682578 ms.technology: xamarin-ios